 12.1 Groups shall play without delay, at a prompt pace, in accordance with Rules 5.6a and Rule 5.6b of the Rules of Golf on the ‘pace of play’.
 Slow play may be penalised by the Committee.
-Members should also refer to the ‘Courtesy on the Course’ and ‘Etiquette’ sections of the Course Bye-Laws in the Club Diary, particularly re the expected time for playing a round.
+Members should also refer to the ‘Courtesy on the Course’ and ‘Etiquette’ sections of the Course Bye-Laws in the Club Diary and on the Club website, particularly re the expected time for playing a round.

 13. SCORECARDS: (Rule 3.3b)

 13.1 Having entered a Singles Competition, the Club Computer System will generate a label showing the Member’s relevant details.
 This label should be checked by the Member and then adhered to his scorecard in the correct position.
 In the absence of the Tournament Committee issuing scorecards containing the date and competitor's name, all competitors are required by the Tournament Committee to enter on their own scorecard the date, their name, the name of the competition and their handicap.
 To help speed up the determination of Competition results, Competitors are also urged to enter Stableford points for each hole and total their scores.